Date of Birth: 15/08/1991

 Four months on, Willoughby would again create history by accruing the most points across the Elite Men’s season.
 Willoughby stunned the BMX world by beating a field including Olympic Champion Maris Strombergs in his first year as an elite rider.
 His April 2011 return to Australia did not disappoint with Willoughby winning the BMX Australia National Championship Finals, his first elite crown.
 His good form throughout the 2011 season helped lift Australia to the highest ranked BMX nation in the world.

 In May 2012, Sam took out the 2012 World Championships in Birmingham.
 Fulfilling a lifelong dream, Sam led from start to finish.
-At his first Olympic Games in London, Sam received a silver medal in the Men’s BMX.
+Sam spent 2013 competing on the USA National circuit, winning an almost unbelievable 19 of the 24 events – including a record 13 straight wins through the middle of the season.